belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Yes, but one can be ready ?

-`RPE` Like a fire in a building you want to have fireproof door, smoke detector and emergency stairs case.
+`RPE` Like a fire in a building you want to have smoking detector and fireproof door.

 (ping pong)

-`DPL` Which translate, in IT terms, in solution like Satan, SE Linux, and its Java counter part, the infamous Security Manager!

-`RPE` (Satan), an IDS which like a smoke detector , will allow to you know if you are being attacked
+`DPl` (Satan), an IDS which like a smoke detector , will allow to you know if you are being attacked
       (SELinux), which is your best line of defense against a breach - it will ensure the hacked has very limited option from the point of penetration
       (Security Manager) exactly the same as a SELinux, but on the JVM level - who here is NOT using the security manager ?

+`DPL` container security

-`RPE` OK, so time to wrap up - what did we talk about during all this time:
+`RPE` OK, so time to wrap up - what did we talk about during all this time.

 Conclusion: 22mn
 ==========